arnavgautam/TreeHacks2015/Demos/Demo-HelloWorldWSCS/Demo.md

 	_The new site's default page_

-1. In Windows Azure Management Portal go to **Web Sites** and click the name of the Web Site you just created.
+1. In Windows Azure Management Portal go to **Websites** and click the name of the Web Site you just created.

 	> **Speaking Point:**
 	>